Alanna Ritchie, Annuity.org Writer

 How do minors receive structured settlements?

-Structured settlements work generally the same for minors as they do for adults.
+Structured settlements work much the same for minors as they do for adults.
 Minors typically receive structured settlement payments through an annuity provided by a life insurance company.
 They receive a series of periodic payments over a specific time covering the amount of the judgment or settlement in the court case they won or settled.

 Are there other options for minors besides structured settlements?

-A court can decide to put the money from a minor’s judgment or settlement into a guardian account with the court, a CD or a blocked savings account rather than a structured settlement.
+A court can decide to put the money from a minor’s judgment or settlement into a guardian account with the court, a CD, or a blocked savings account rather than a structured settlement.

 Can you sell a minor’s structured settlement?

-To sell, a parent or guardian has to show that the child would be better served by selling the structured settlement payments than by receiving future payments.
+To sell, a parent or guardian has to demonstrate that the child would be better served by selling the structured settlement payments than by receiving future payments.
 They must provide conclusive proof that there is an immediate need for cash.

 Please seek the advice of a qualified professional before making financial decisions.